Asta6234/Naruto/README.md

 The Support group can be reached out to at [Support Group](https://t.me/OtakuGroup123), where you can ask for help about @MissZeroTwoBot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [Franxx Updates](https://https://t.me/zerotwoupdates)
+News channel as at [Miku Updates](https://https://t.me/zerotwoupdates)

 ## How to setup/deploy.